-In 1987, Nation Education Ministry emphasized environmental education in the teaching plan of fulltime primary and junior school in the framed 9 compulsory educations.
+In 1987, Nation Education Ministry emphasized environmental education in the teaching plan of full-time primary and junior schools in the framed 9 compulsory education.
 So in this period, it often appeared as the model of infusing knowledge of environmental education through some courses.

-The contents and skill of environmental education were infused relevant disciplines in 1988.
-For example nine-year compulsory education, the teachers of geography, biology, physics, chemistry, Chinese, art and some disciplines were demanded to find the contents relative environmental education and the proper point of integration.
-They mainly taught the knowledge about environment, population and environmental protection.
-The students’ knowledge and skill are mainly from the teachers’ teaching.
-Therefore the method of infusing environmental knowledge in the different subjects to students is main model of environmental education (Xu, Wang, Zhou, Zhang & He, 1996. p12-17).
+The contents and skills of environmental education were infused with relevant disciplines in 1988.
+For example, in nine-year compulsory education, the teachers of geography, biology, physics, chemistry, Chinese, art, and some disciplines were demanded to find the contents relative to environmental education and the proper point of integration.
+They mainly taught the knowledge about the environment, population, and environmental protection.
+The student’s knowledge and skill are mainly from the teachers’ teaching.
+Therefore the method of infusing environmental knowledge into the different subjects students is the main model of environmental education (Xu, Wang, Zhou, Zhang & He, 1996. p12-17).

 The great development stage of environmental education and its model (1992-present)

-Secondly, the teacher merely explains real environmental problems in one discipline, which makes the students, think on lineally.
+Secondly, the teacher merely explains real environmental problems in one discipline, which makes the students think linearly.
 But from the view of environmental education for sustainability, holism is its philosophical basis.
 (Li & Chen 1994) It is concerned with how people interact with their total environment and with addressing environmental problems holistically through the curriculum.
 The model of permeating environmental education can’t meet these problems.

 Education for the environment regards environmental improvement as an actual goal of education.
-Education for the environment namely involves the values, activity, attitudes and ethics.
+Education for the environment namely involves values, activity, attitudes, and ethics.
 Education for the environment regards environmental improvement as an actual goal of education.
 Since Agenda 21 of the Summit, environmental education called environmental education for sustainability.
-For achieving the goal of sustainable development, three differing models of environmental education: education about/in/for the environment formed in different period should get together to be used in environmental education.
-Because of each of these models has distinct role.
+For achieving the goal of sustainable development, three different models of environmental education: education about/in/for the environment formed in different periods should get together to be used in environmental education.
+Because each of these models has a distinct role.
 Such a strategy would ensure that the cycle of learning, with its entire corresponding objective, is completed.
-In practice, this will entail ensuring that learning programmers include developing environmental awareness, knowledge, values, concern, responsibility and action, although not necessarily in that order.
-(Tilbury, 1995 p207b) Environmental education for sustainability is characterized by its use ‘synthesis’ as approach to the study of environment and development problems.
+In practice, this will entail ensuring that learning programmers include developing environmental awareness, knowledge, values, concern, responsibility, and action, although not necessarily in that order.
+(Tilbury, 1995 p207b) Environmental education for sustainability is characterized by its use of ‘synthesis’ as an approach to the study of environment and development problems.
 (UNESO, 1992)

-The model of the interdisciplinary teacher cooperation can embody the views of environmental education for sustainability.
-Its methods include integrating and holistic characters.
-Simultaneity environmental problems in actual life are looked as the objective of environmental education.
-The teachers guide students to find and resolve environmental issues by cooperation of aesthetic, social, economic, political, historical and cultural disciplines.
+The model of interdisciplinary teacher cooperation can embody the views of environmental education for sustainability.
+Its methods include integrating holistic characters.
+Simultaneity environmental problems in actual life are looked at as the objective of environmental education.
+The teachers guide students to find and resolve environmental issues through the cooperation of aesthetic, social, economic, political, historical, and cultural disciplines.
 Therefore environmental education of the interdisciplinary teacher cooperation is the environmental education for sustainability.

 The research status of environmental education of the interdisciplinary teacher cooperation

 In the west, some countries have paid attention to this problem.
-For example, in 1990s the Foundation of Educational Study in England had advanced the interdisciplinary teacher cooperation guiding.
+For example, in the 1990s the Foundation of Educational Study in England advanced interdisciplinary teacher cooperation guidance.
 The turn of the decade saw positive plans for the inclusion of environmental education as an officially recognized cross-curricular theme of the National Curriculum for Schools in England.
-It was one of the original five themes to be documented, alongside health, education for citizenship, careers education guidance, and economic and industrial understand.
+It was one of the original five themes to be documented, alongside health, education for citizenship careers education guidance and economic and industrial understanding.
 Themes were to be regarded not as an appendage to be ‘tacked on ‘ to the Curriculum’s core and foundation subjects, but as a central element of the curriculum as a whole, having progression and continuity like all other subject areas.
-By definition, they are cross-curricular, and thus can feature in or arise out of a number of other areas of curriculum.
+By definition, they are cross-curricular and thus can feature in or arise out of a number of other areas of the curriculum.
 (Palmer, J.A.
 1998 p18)

-The interdisciplinary teacher cooperation was also referred in Hong Kong’s research.
+Interdisciplinary teacher cooperation was also referred to in Hong Kong’s research.
 They thought that environmental education should be included in the master curricula in the future.
 These programmers offer elective courses in environmental education that adopt cross-curricular perspectives.
-(Palmer, J. A. 1998 p192) These literatures having been learned refer primary experience about interdisciplinary teacher cooperation.
-There were not experiences about teachers’ psychological understanding of participating interdisciplinary teacher cooperation before using this model; how overcome teachers’ psychological obstacles; how cooperate to guide students in the literatures.
+(Palmer, J. A. 1998 p192) This literature having been learned refer to primary experience about interdisciplinary teacher cooperation.
+There were no experiences about teachers’ psychological understanding of participating in interdisciplinary teacher cooperation before using this model; how to overcome teachers’ psychological obstacles; or how to cooperate to guide students in the literature.
 This dissertation will research three problems.